Finding Geometric Models by Clustering in the Consensus Space: Iterative Clustering in the Consensus Space

 \subsection{Termination Criterion}

-To decide when the algorithm should terminate, we used the criterion proposed in~\cite{barath2019progressive} that is as follows:

-where $\mu$ is the required confidence in the results typically set to $0.95$ or $0.99$; $k$ is the number of iterations; $m$ is the size of the minimal sample; $n_i$ and $|\Points|$ are the number of inliers and points; and $|\Instances|$ is the cardinality of the united inlier sets of the kept model instances.
+To decide when the algorithm should terminate, we use the criterion proposed in~\cite{barath2019progressive} that is $n_i = (|\Points| - |\Instances|) \sqrt[m]{1 - \sqrt[k]{1 - \mu}} \leq m + 1$, where $\mu$ is the required confidence in the results typically set to $0.95$ or $0.99$; $k$ is the number of iterations; $m$ is the size of the minimal sample; $n_i$ and $|\Points|$ are the number of inliers and points; and $|\Instances|$ is the cardinality of the united inlier sets of the kept model instances.
 This criterion is triggered if the probability of having an unseen model with at least $m + 1$ inliers is smaller than $1 - \mu$.
 Since we have a criterion for an instance being dominant, the upper bound $m + 1$ for $n_i$ can be replaced by $q_\text{min}$ to terminate when the probability of finding a dominant instance falls below $1 - \mu$.